datanav/docs/training/020_systems/020_Beginner.rst

 What is a system in Sesam?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. sidebar:: Summary

+  A Sesam system is a reusable interface to an external system outside of Sesam.

 ..
 A system defines the connectors through which Sesam communicates with the outside world.

 A system is an interface that enables Sesam to communicate with the outside world.